MylesTym/aStar_pathfinding/README.md

 ## Interactive 3D Terrain Visualization (pythreejs)

 This feature uses [pythreejs](https://github.com/jupyter-widgets/pythreejs) to render the terrain as an interactive 3D mesh in the notebook.
 The mesh is colored by elevation and can be rotated, zoomed, and panned.

+### Additional Functionality
+- **Waypoint Markers:** Start, intermediary, and end points are displayed as colored 3D spheres directly on the mesh for clear visual reference.
+- **A* Path Overlay:** The computed A* path is rendered as a red 3D line over the terrain, showing the agent's route in 3D space.
+- **Improved Mesh Rendering:** Elevation variance and color mapping are enhanced for better visual contrast and clarity.

+These features make the 3D visualization not only interactive, but also informative for understanding both the terrain and the pathfinding solution.

 **Requirements:**
 - `pythreejs` (install with `pip install pythreejs`)